-"Small firms, particularly those working from home, can be susceptible to image problems," explains Ben Harris, managing director of marketing agency New Brand Vision.
+"Small firms, particularly those working from home, can be susceptible to image problems," explains Ben Harris, CEO of the Decibel Group.
 "However, many successful small businesses are run from home, yet project the image of being much bigger firms.
 It's about looking as credible as larger competitors."

 "There aren't many places customers can go to establish your credentials, and all these points of contact need to look professional," stresses Harris.
 "If a customer looks at your website and it's poorly put together, it puts doubts in their mind.

 "People look to these communications for validation," he continues.
 "If it doesn't look and feel right, it's much harder to impress them."

 According to Harris, small firms need to spend that bit extra on their marketing if they are going to compete.
 "But even if you only have the marketing budget to do a few things, the key is to do them really well," he adds.